seegerab/R-workshop/PreWorkshop/Week1/README.md

 This week, you will be installing R and RStudio.

 If you already have R and RStudio installed, there is nothing you need to do!
-If you would like, you can investigate some of the resources outlined on the main page.
+If you would like, you can investigate some of the resources outlined on the main page or help a colleague get their R and R Studio installed.

 ## Steps